skipcl4ss/python-ucl-draw/README.md

 The draw is performed by getting a pot of the runners and randomly choosing a runner form the pot.
 Then a pot of the eligible winners that specific runner is made and winner is chosen also randomly.
 If a runner in the pot has only one eligible winner, they are paired immediately.
+###### *The max number of teams from the same nation is five*
 ###### **The winner is written last in the pair as they host the 2nd leg at home**

 ## How the program works
 We take inputs from user using input function, for multiple inputs we use the split function.
 Then we make a dictionary of winners, where the names are keys and the nations as values, we do the same for runners.
-We then make two list of **items** of the two dictionaries respectively, we also make another two lists of **keys**, where there is a list for winners and another for runners.
+We then make two list of **items** of the two dictionaries respectively, where there is a list for winners and another for runners.
-Then we copy the the two lists of items into an editable list of winners and a pot of runners, where both will  decrease with every pairing.
+Then we copy the two lists of items into editable lists of winners and runners called pots, where both will  decrease with every pairing.
+#### ***eligibleWinners(runner, winners)***
+A function for making a list of eligible winners for a certain runner and append them in a pot of eligible winners by applying the rules above.

+Since that the max number of teams from the same nation is five, there is a special case where there are six winners, a runner team would find that four of the six winners are of the same of that runner's nation, and the fifth winner is of the same group oof the runner, then the sixth winner is paired automatically with that runner.
+This can also happen with less than six winners, eg. five winners with four of them of the same nation of the spicific runner, or three of the same nation and one of the same group of the runner.
+#### ***pairing process***
+If the special case happens, pair the two teams, remove them from their respective pots and repeat the pairing process.
+If the special case does not happen, we choose the runner randomly, make a list of the eligible winners and choose a winner from that list, pair the two teams, remove them from their respective pots and repeat the pairing process.
+The process ends when the runners Pot is empty